Jim Lea (musician): Personal life

+Jim has always led a very private life away from music and has faced many unsettling experiences with fans intruding on him and his family at their home.
+He has openly discussed these incidents, emphasizing the importance of privacy and respect for personal space, calling on fans to respect his boundaries, highlighting the need for a balance between fan enthusiasm and personal privacy.

-Lea has homes in Brewood, Staffordshire, and London, England.
-Lea married Louise Ganner on 19 March 1973 after having first met as pupils at Codsall Comprehensive School.
+Has a home in London, England.

+Jim married Louise Ganner on 19 March 1973 after meeting as pupils at Codsall Comprehensive School.
 They have two children, Kristian and Bonnie.

+In the early 2000s, Jim put his music career largely on hold to help his mother care for his ailing father, Frank Lea.
+Frank was the former licensee of The Wheel Inn in Codsall.
+His father's condition progressed to dementia, which Jim described as "driving my mother mad".
+Jim noted that his musical career was repeatedly "punctuated" by stepping in to look after his father and support his mother.
+Frank eventually passed away from the illness in 2002.

+His older brother Raymond, shortly after their father Frank's passing, found out that he also had vascular dementia, becoming violent at times through the illness, with Jim becoming his full time care giver and putting his career and any future plans he had on hold once again.

-In 2014, Lea was diagnosed with, and treated for, prostate cancer, which he revealed publicly the following year.
+In 2014, Lea was diagnosed with and treated for prostate cancer, which he revealed publicly the following year.

 Musical equipment

 Basses

 Lea started off with a Framus Star bass, similar to that used by Bill Wyman and later used a cherry Gibson EB-3 from the late 1960s until it was stolen in the mid 1970s.
 It is seen in Slade's (probably) first TV performance in 1969.
 Lea got the bass in exchange for a Gibson EB-0 that he owned.
 The EB-3 was refinished in white when Lea put it in with John Birch to get some minor circuit and servicing work done.
 Lea said that he only mentioned the refinish idea in passing some time previously, then John Birch went ahead with it without checking with him.
 The instrument was also modified with a third pickup located between its standard neck and bridge pickups.
 After the EB-3 was stolen in 1976 from the John Birch workshop, Lea's main bass was a similarly styled custom-made sunburst John Birch bass, given as a replacement.
 He also carried a John Birch J2 bass as a backup bass on some tours.
 Other notable basses that Lea owns include a Jaydee bass (which, uncommonly for a bass guitar, has a tremolo arm fitted), a pre-1981 Ibanez Flying-V bass (which was used a lot in the studio in the 1970s).

 Slade often used hired/borrowed instruments in mimed TV performances.
 Lea used a Fender Precision Bass, Fender Jazz bass and a Rickenbacker style bass, made by John Birch, as well as a Shaftesbury replica of a 4001 bass for TV and video shoots.